sadanand-singh/Blog/content/post/interactiveDataVision.md

 this feature is to share range objects between `figure()` calls.

 For this example, we will use the simpler [Boston Housing] dataset.
-We can load this data using the Keras library and save it in a pandas dataframe.
+We can load this data using the [scikit-learn library][sklearn] and save it in a pandas dataframe.

 [Boston Housing]: https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html